tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
   ```

 Explain to students that before using a neural network, it's important to normalize or standardize the data.
+Neural networks typically perform better when each of the input features are on the same scale.
+This makes it easier for the neural network to stabilize and adjust the weights in the network.

-* The `StandardScaler` is used to scale the features data.
+* Scikit-Learn's `MinMaxScaler` or `StandardScaler` are commonly used to scale and normalize input features.
+The `StandardScaler` is used here to scale the features data.
 There is no need to scale the target data (`y`) since it's already encoded as `0` and `1`.

   ```python
   # Create scaler instance